$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Modifications to MATAD 's source code

 After this, we simply exclude the scaleless integrals which integrate to zero in dimensional regularization.

-Since we are interested in the leading term in the expansion in $\tau_t$, corresponding to the limit $m_t\to \infty$, we need to consider only the hard region of the loop integrals.
+Since we are interested in the expansion in $\tau_t$ for non-singlet diagramsx, we need to consider only the hard region of the loop integrals.
 In this region the integrals become massive tadpoles.
 We can then perform the corresponding scalar loop integrals using the well-known formula

 The $u$ variable is attached to the massless propagator, i.e., in our case it appears together with the $a_3$ variable.
 We implement this with the following \texttt{id} statement:

 On the r.h.s. of the equality sign, \texttt{eMu} is the function containing the additional factors of the Borel transformed gluon propagator in Eq.~(\ref{eq:borel-gluon-prop}), that is